Analysis of market weights under volatility-stabilized market models: Description of market weights under VSM models

-The proof of Proposition \ref{vsmmarket} follows immediately from combining Proposition \ref{exitderiv}, equation \eqref{ridoftime}, and the discussion following it.
-One simply needs to keep in mind that in keeping with the time-change relationship \eqref{vsmbes}, to compute the distribution of market weights under the model V$(\delta_1, \ldots, \delta_n)$ we need to compute the exit density for $n$ independent BESQ of dimensions $\theta_i=2\delta_i$ for each $i=1,2,\ldots,n$.
+The proof of Proposition~\ref{vsmmarket} follows immediately by combining Proposition~\ref{exitderiv}, equation~\eqref{ridoftime} and the discussion following it.
+One simply needs to keep in mind that in keeping with the time change relationship~\eqref{vsmbes}, to compute the distribution of market weights under the model $V(\delta_1, \ldots , \delta_n),$ we need to compute the exit density for $n$ independent BESQ's with dimensions $\theta_i=2\delta_i$ for $i=1,2,\ldots,n$.

-Readers might wonder if there is any direct way of seeing that the density expression in \eqref{exitdensity} (and hence \eqref{mwtden}) integrates to one.
-Although not elementary, the following argument is such a direct way and serves as a sanity check.
+Readers might wonder if there is any direct way of seeing that the density expression in~\eqref{exitdensity} [and hence~\eqref{mwtden}] integrates to 1.
+Although not elementary, the following argument is such a direct method and serves as a sanity check.

 Assume, for notational simplicity, that $\theta_0/2$ is a positive integer $r$.
 Let $s$ denote $S_z$.
-Since the integral of each $\diri$ density appearing on the right side of \eqref{exitdensity} is one, by an application of Fubini-Tonnelli, we get \eq \en Here $P_a$ refers to the law of a downward biased random walk $\{ \mathbb{S}_k\}$ with probability $p$ of going up at each step and starting from $a$ at time zero.
+Since the integral of each $\operatorname{Dir}$ density appearing on the right-hand side of~\eqref{exitdensity} equals 1, by an application of the Fubini--Tonelli theorem, we get

+Here, $P_a$ refers to the law of a downward-biased random walk $\{ \mathbb{S}_k\}$ with probability $p$ of going up at each step and starting from $a$ at time zero.